redundans/insandarmaskinen/wp-content/plugins/taxonomy-metadata/readme.txt

 Development of this plugin was supported by the [Massachusetts Institute of Technology Shakespeare Project](http://globalshakespeares.org/).

 == Changelog ==

+= 0.4 =
+* Fixed an issue with [creating new sites on multisite](http://wordpress.org/support/topic/php-warning-when-creating-a-new-site-multisite)

 = 0.3 =
 * Better Network Activation handling: